HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 > **Usefr can provide DTYPE in server command for good practice.
 It is left as user discretion**
 >

 1) For each model length, the recipe cache needs to be generated separately.
-To generate recpie for a a MAX_MODEL_LEN of 2k(small context), use this command:
+To generate recpie for a a MAX_MODEL_LEN of 2k(small context),use this command:
 ```
 MODEL_CACHE_DIR=Llama-3.1-8B-Instruct_TP1_G3_$DTYPE
 ## First run to create small context recipes